Skip to main content

 Legionella pneumophila bacteria

 Legionnaires' disease and Pontiac fever are both forms of a disease called legionellosis, an uncommon respiratory infection caused by Legionella pneumophila bacteria.
-If you have a hot tub, the most important thing to know is how to maintain the water quality and disinfectant levels to prevent infection.
+Water systems and devices can spread Legionella to people, with one of the most common ways to get sick is by breathing in aerosolized water containing the bacteria.

 Information for Health Professionals